cyberforge1/imageForge/README.md

 - [x] Generation of unique images using the DALL-E 2 Model
 - [x] A full-stack application to display this data

-## Known Issues

-When a user is signed in and has a limited number of images generated, only a partial background image is displayed on the User History page.

 ## Additions & Improvements

 - [ ] Create mobile responsive design and mobile navbar